-26. Gather the Facts
+16. Gather the Facts

-In cases specifically relating to Sexual violence and sexual harassment, part 5 of Keeping Children Safe in Education, 2020 states that two members of staff (preferably one being the Designated Safeguarding Lead) should be present to manage the report, where possible.
+In cases specifically relating to sexual violence and sexual harassment, part 5 of Keeping Children Safe in Education, 2021 states that two members of staff (preferably one being the Designated Safeguarding Lead) should be present to manage the report, where possible.
+Staff should not view or forward illegal images of a child and instead confiscate any devices to preserve any evidence and hand them to police for inspection.

 The most appropriate member of staff with the best relationship with the child should be the person alongside the child who wishes to disclose wherever possible.
 However, staff should always be aware that children may choose to disclose to any member of staff that they feel most comfortable with and therefore all staff need basic training in managing disclosures.
 In any circumstance the member of staff must make clear to the child that they cannot maintain confidentiality if what is being shared has put or will put the child or another person at risk of harm.
+Staff must also be aware that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory and so children may not be able to recall all details or timeline of abuse.

 In all circumstances, staff need to speak to all the young people involved separately, gain a statement of facts from them and use consistent language and open questions for each account.
 The easiest way to do this is not to have a line of questioning but to ask the young people to tell you what happened.
-Only interrupt the young person from this to gain clarity with open questions, 'where, when, why, who'.
+This involves listening carefully to the child, reflecting back, using the child's language, being non-judgemental, being clear about boundaries and how the report will be progressed and not asking leading questions.
+This means only interrupting the young person to gain clarity with open questions, 'where, when, why, who'.
 (What happened?
 Who observed the incident?
 What was seen?
 What was heard?
 Did anyone intervene?)
-A full and clear record of exactly what the young person has said in their own language should be made (and no individual interpretation of the facts made which could impact on the disclosure) and stored following each school/setting's own recording protocols (paper or electronic systems).
+Then, a full and clear record of exactly what the young person has said in their own language should be made (and no individual interpretation of the facts made which could impact on the disclosure) after the child has finished the disclosure, so the child feels listened to and stored following each school/setting's own recording protocols (paper or electronic systems).

-27. Consider the Intent (begin to Risk Assess)
+17. Consider the Intent (begin to Risk Assess)